 Green Card through Consular Processing

-We help individuals interested in immigrating to the United States obtain Green Cards through qualifying family members.
-To be eligible to apply for an Immigrant Visa, a foreign citizen must be sponsored by an immediate relative who is at least 21 years of age and is either a U.S. citizen or U.S. Lawful Permanent Resident (a green card holder).
+Our immigration lawyer for consular processing helps individuals interested in immigrating to the United States obtain Green Cards through qualifying family members.
+To be eligible to apply for an Immigrant Visa, a foreign citizen must be sponsored by an immediate relative who is at least 21 years of age and is either a U.S. citizen or a U.S. Lawful Permanent Resident (a green card holder).

 The Process of Applying for a Green Card through Consular Processing